michael-simko/MS_R_projects/README.md

 The wifi files are also R and apply feature engineering and modeling to develop a wifi locationing system.

-Work on a database of credit default rates (Credit One files) to perform EDA and modeling was also completed in Jupyter Notebooks using Python.
+Work on a database of credit default rates (Credit One files) to perform EDA and modeling was also completed in Jupyter Notebook using Python.

 The radmodel file is a Jupyter notebook using Python to visualize solar radiation observations over time, and a few models to predict solar radiation values based on weather conditions.